kmsepr/YouTube-/README.md

 A lightweight Flask application that streams audio (MP3) from the most recent uploaded video of selected YouTube channels using `yt-dlp` and `ffmpeg`.

-Perfect for low-bandwidth audio access to YouTube content — especially useful for older devices (like Symbian phones with CorePlayer) or embedded systems.
+Tested in Nokia Java phones & Choyong radio

 ---

 ### Features

-- Streams audio from the latest uploaded video (not live)
+- Streams audio from the latest uploaded video
 - Transcodes audio to MP3 (mono, 40 kbps) using `ffmpeg`
 - Automatically refreshes every 30 minutes
 - Simple route pattern: `/channel_name.mp3`